 Q2.
 You often hear people saying they have “woken up” because they have ‘outgrown’ their previous life phase, started a family, have kids or found their “calling”.
 Have those people awakened?
 How do we know for sure when we are truly awake?

-Lower consciousness levels include (but are not limited to) shame, guilt, grief, fear, anger, pride.
-Higher consciousness levels include (but are not limited to) courage, acceptance, reason, love, peace.
+Lower consciousness levels include (but are not limited to) shame, guilt, grief, fear, anger, and pride.
+Higher consciousness levels include (but are not limited to) courage, acceptance, reason, love, and peace.
 Every shift in consciousness level represents a gradual awakening.
-The level that best marks the waking point is “Acceptance”, where a major transformation occurs and the individual starts to see oneself as the source and creator of one’s life.
+The level that best marks the waking point is when we achieve “Acceptance”, where a major transformation occurs and we start to see ourselves as the source and creator of our life.

-While this statement sounds very simple, it constitutes many different layers of meaning.
+While this statement sounds very simple, it has many layers of meaning.
 It is more than just being proactive about life.
-It means becoming aware of the social constructs present in one’s life, whether by family, society, nation, religion, work, etc. It means developing the ability to discern against (limiting) beliefs, viewpoints and conditioning which one is surrounded with.
-It means consciously crafting one’s life above and beyond all these social constructs.
+It means becoming aware of the social constructs present in our life, whether they are family, society, nation, religion, or work.
+It means developing the ability to identify and discern limiting beliefs, viewpoints and conditioning which we are surrounded by.
+It means consciously crafting our life above and beyond all these social constructs.
 For example, a person who devotes himself/herself to a religion he/she is born into without consciously discerning, evaluating and questioning its teachings is as much a sleepwalker as someone who has no direction in life.

 Q3.
 How does consciousness level relate to intelligence of a person?